graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- |
 | `/graphql`    |

-Represents the http end point where GraphQL will listen for new requests.
+Represents the REST end point where GraphQL will listen for new POST requests.
 In multi-schema configurations this value will need to be unique per schema type.

 ### AuthenticatedRequestsOnly